 3. Briefly describe how the department and faculty have engaged in undergraduate strategic enrollment management to support the Strategic Enrollment goals of the university including recruitment and retention activities and provide an assessment of successes, challenges, and deficiencies with those activities.

 Starting in 2021, an online pathway was added to the Accounting undergraduate degree program.
-Students that are accounting majors are now able to achieve their degree through in-person classes, online classes, or a mix of the two modalities.
+Students who are accounting majors are now able to achieve their degree through in-person classes, online classes, or a mix of the two modalities.
 Providing an online pathway enabled students who cannot travel to a campus to take classes, and helped retain students whose life circumstances change such that they cannot no longer travel to campus.
 For most classes, the online modality is more popular among students than the in-person classes.

 Additionally, the School of Accountancy underwent a significant hiring process to bring in high quality, area specific tenure track faculty members.
 We have hired 2 highly qualified individuals specializing in tax and systems/data analytics (starting at WSU in August 2023).
 Both of these areas have been taught by adjunct professors for many years.
 By bringing in full time tenure track specialists, we expect the quality of courses in these areas to increase significinatly.
 Additionally, data analytics is an emerging “hot spot” in the accounting profession.
 The data analytics new hire will bring background and expertise in this area unlike any we’ve had before.
 This will benefit the students greatly and equip them with the best knowledge to enter their respective careers after departing our program(s).